 Anything put down the drain, garbage disposal, or the toilet combined with FOG can block the flow of wastewater through the pipe forcing it back up the drain resulting in flooding of a home, business, street, or waterway.

-Commercial or Industrial customers can also review the following documents for more information:
+Commercial or Industrial customers can also review the following document for more information:

 What Can I do to Avoid FOG?